ForNeVeR/xaml-math/docs/colors.md

 ## Default mode (when no `mode` was provided)

 In the default mode, `color` should be a predefined color name.
-Predefined colors are stored in the `PredefinedColors.xml` file from the WPF-Math resources.
+Predefined colors are stored in the `PredefinedColors.xml` file from the XAML-Math resources.
 Additionally, this mode accepts an opacity index in range from 0.0 to 1.0.
 Examples:

 ```
 \color{red}{without opacity}